Google Cloud uses regions, subdivided into zones, to define the geographic location of physical computing resources.

 - Regulatory requirements about where to store your data

-- Colocation with other GCP services
+- Colocation with other Google Cloud services

 For example, Google manages multi-regional locations to be redundant and distributed within and across regions.
 These services optimize availability, performance, and resource efficiency.
 As a result, these services require a trade-off on either latency or the consistency model.